What is fermentation?

 Q: Should I eat fermented foods every day?

-A: Fermented foods can be expected to have beneficial effects on your health if you eat them in small amounts every day.
+A. Fermented foods can be expected to have beneficial effects on health when consumed in small amounts consistently every day.

 Q: Is it bad to eat too many fermented foods?

-A: Some foods are high in salt, so be mindful of the amount you eat.
+A. Some foods are high in salt, so be mindful of portion sizes.

-We offer the following courses for those who want to learn more about fermented foods.
+For those who want to learn more about fermented foods, we offer the following courses.

 -2.png)